 Parental leave is an integral part of the employee life cycle.
 As a company, we offer policies and procedures for employees to take time off from work to care for their newborn or newly adopted child, providing them with the necessary support and flexibility to balance their personal and professional responsibilities effectively.

 In early 2022, we launched a global parental leave policy offering a minimum of eight weeks of paid leave within the first year of becoming a parent to all non-birthing parents globally, regardless of gender.
+From January 2025, we will extend that leave from 8 weeks to 14 weeks to further align it with a birthing parent.
+This change will establish a global minimum standard of 14 weeks for Gender-Neutral Parental leave, applicable to all parents regardless of gender identity.

 Our ambition is that recognition of the non-birthing parents' right to leave will result in greater inclusion and equality for parents – both at work and at home.